 As soon as it was known that the Daleks would feature in the 17th season of Doctor Who, Peter Logan of the BBC’s Visual Effects Department set to work on recalling and accounting for the Dalek props.
 Unfortunately he found a very battered collection of Daleks at his disposal, due to three years at the hands of the public and other TV productions teams.

-From October 1978 Logan had assembled the army as best he could and set about refurbishing and repairing the best sections.
+From October 1978, the Visual Effects department had been assembling the army as best they could and had set about refurbishing and repairing the best sections.
 Such was the varied provenance of the components at this stage, little was understood about how the parts were originally paired up, and consequently Goon elements were freely mixed with the Shawcraft sections.
 The varying types of lights on the props are evidence of how little time or money was available as no importance was given to uniformity.
 The three-stage arms of the original Shawcraft Daleks were now a thing of the past, and only two-stage arms would be used – if that.